Where Do Denver’s Light Rail and Commuter Rail Lines Actually Go? More Places Than You Might Think. RTD’s A Line to DIA.

 Take an international vacation to Belize.
 Southwest just added a seasonal flight which started earlier this month.

 The A-line is about to turn one year old, and it will take time for development to occur around stations.
 While there are still a number of stations which are isolated from restaurants, shops, and public spaces, development plans are in place for many of the stations to turn them into thriving economic centers and provide options for transit riders.
-In the meantime, here is a map of the A-line stations and all of the above locations.
+In the meantime, here is a map of the B and G lines and all of these destinations.